rohan-paul/monsterapi_test/README.md

 ## 📌  Intro

-Are you struggling with figuring out right GPU resources for finetuning a language model?
+Are you struggling with figuring out the right GPU resources for finetuning a language model?

 Finding it difficult to setup a compatible GPU computing environment for your finetuning process? or struggling with many python libraries to integrated.